gao-yiheng/Nexys3/LightSevenSegment/README.md

 ===============================================================================

-More information refers to https://yg9120.github.io/2019/06/08/Control_Seven_Segment/
+More information refers to [this page](https://gao-yiheng.github.io/2019/06/08/Control_Seven_Segment/)